agentmorris/camera-trap-ml-survey/README.md

 Conclude that this approach (using captive wildcat images to train a model that will be deployed on wild images) is promising, but not yet ready for prime time.

+<br/>**Vargas-Felipe M, Pellegrin L, Guevara-Carrizales AA, López-Monroy AP, Escalante HJ, Gonzalez-Fraga JA.
+Desert bighorn sheep (Ovis canadensis) recognition from camera traps based on learned features.
+Ecological Informatics.
+2021 May 29:101328.**

+Specifically interested in finding desert bighorn sheep (DBS), so they compare classifiers trained as (a) DBS vs. no animal (binary), (b) DBS vs. other animal (binary), and (c) DBS vs. everything else (binary), as well as a multiclass classifier (six animal classes + empty).

+Compare several CNN architectures for feature generation (chose ResNet50), then compared several classical ML approaches (via Weka) for classification (i.e., they aren't using a typical fully-connected last layer with softmax for classification).
+Train on ~18k images from 5 cameras in Mexico, plus supplementary data from public sources (LILA+iNat).
+Splitting appears to be by image, not by location or sequence.

+Find the best results from the SVM, with around 99% accuracy for the binary problems (with or without public data, though results were improved with public data), and  around 90% for the multiclass problem.

 <br/>**Ahumada JA, Fegraus E, Birch T, Flores N, Kays R, O’Brien TG, Palmer J, Schuttler S, Zhao JY, Jetz W, Kinnaird M. Wildlife insights: A platform to maximize the potential of camera trap and other passive sensor wildlife data for the planet.
 Environmental Conservation.
 2020 Mar;47(1):1-6.**

 Not a methods paper, rather a high-level description of the WI platform, so a bit of an outlier on this list.